-Although this analysis focused on patients with bowel cancer, previous studies have linked high Omega-3 intake with improved bowel function and digestion in healthy individuals—along with benefits for a healthy heart, brain, joints, and even mood.
+Although this analysis focused on patients with bowel cancer, previous studies have linked high Omega-3 intake with improved bowel function and digestion in healthy individuals—along with benefits for a healthy heart, brain, joints and even mood.
 Still, many Americans fall short of the recommended amount of Omega-3 fats.
-Adding more oily fish such as salmon, trout, and herring to the diet is a good way to boost your daily Omega-3 intake.
+Eating more oily fish and taking a daily fish oil supplement are simple ways to boost your daily Omega-3 intake.